Political Content FAQs

 No, ads cannot reference past, current, or proposed referenda, ballot measures, bills, legislation, regulation, directives, judicial outcomes, or any country-specific equivalents.

-There are many different types of ad units on Twitter — which does this new policy apply to?
+There are many different types of ad units on Twitter.
+Which ones does this new policy apply to?

 This policy applies to all our promoted revenue products on Twitter.